Samsung Galaxy A90 5G: Hardware

-The phone also has a dual-SIM socket, and supports 25W Super Fast Charging with a USB-C cable.
+The phone also has a dual-SIM socket, and supports 25 W Super Fast Charging with a USB-C cable.
 It also does not come with a headphone jack.

 Camera

-The phone has a triple-lens camera composing of a 48MP f/2.0 wide-angle lens, 8MP f/2.2 ultra-wide angle lens with a 123 degree field of view, and a 5MP 3D depth sensor.
-The 3D depth sensor can work with the other lenses to simulate a Bokeh effect through a "live focus" mode.
-There is a 32MP f/2.0 frontal camera also supporting the live focus mode.
+The phone has a triple-lens camera composing of a 48 MP f/2.0 wide-angle lens, 8 MP f/2.2 ultra-wide angle lens with a 123° field of view, and a 5 MP 3D depth sensor.
+The 3D depth sensor can work with the other lenses to simulate a Bokeh effect through a “live focus” mode.
+There is a 32 MP f/2.0 frontal camera also supporting the live focus mode.
 The camera also has Samsung's scene optimizer technology that recognizes various scenes and automatically adjusts the camera settings.
 The phone also can record 4K video through the camera application.

 5G connectivity

 The Galaxy A90 5G is Samsung's first mid-range (non-flagship) smartphone to feature 5G network connectivity, with a starting price of 899,800 Korean Won (US$750).